odinuv/web/en/apv/articles/javascript/index.md

 Following example nicely demonstrates that JavaScript scans for `var` declarations and moves them to top.
-You would expect to output `document` object on first line but JavaScript outputs `undefined` because the variable has not assigned a value yet.
+You would expect to output `document` object on first line but JavaScript outputs `undefined` because the variable has not been assigned a value yet.

 {% highlight javascript %}
-console.log('No content', document);
-var document = "not a document anymore";
+console.log('No content', document);    //strange! var document = "not a document anymore";
 console.log('Still works', window.document);
 console.log('New content', document);